 - We take everything at the child’s pace.
 Learning to read at age ten works out just fine when you homeschool.
 It might stress Mom out a bit, but your child will catch up quickly once it clicks.
 Children who struggle with reading can use audiobooks.
 Children who struggle with math can move at their own pace

 - Nobody here gets made fun of for poor clothing choices.
 At least most of the time.
 I do have one that occasionally shocks us all into laughter with her choices.
 But for the most part, my kids can wear a costume 24/7 or walk around in cardboard armor all day and it’s all good.
 My kids can, and in fact, often do, wear pajamas all day if they so choose.

 - None of my children have ever been humiliated on a school bus.
 No lollipops or gum purposely stuck in her hair.
 No one refusing to share a seat.
 No strangers getting a hickey in the back seat.
 No dirty music playing that you can’t ignore.
 No basketballs to the head.
-You’ve been there right?
+You’ve been there, right?
 But your kids don’t have to.
 These are definitely homeschool benefits.
 All of them.

 - None of my kids will ever have to eat cafeteria pizza.
 Until college.
 Which is fine.
 Sometimes I crave it, to be honest.
 But not really.

 Are you still thinking about whether or not you want to homeschool?
 You can lead more about homeschooling right here on this site.
 We have an honest list of Pros and Cons for Homeschooling that might be helpful.
 And you might also like to read The Surprising Truth About Homeschool Socialization since that is often a concern for moms and dads who are considering whether or not to homeschool.